-Subject Leaders have worked together to craft a curriculum with clear outcomes and high expectations of all staff, pupils and parents.
-Our curriculum progressively builds on the knowledge and understanding of key PSHE and Religious Education concepts.
+We have worked together to craft a curriculum with clear outcomes and high expectations of all staff, pupils and parents.
+Our curriculum progressively builds on the knowledge and understanding of key PSHE and Religious Education concepts which we believe are important in ensuring our children become global citizens.

 Our Broad and Balanced Curriculum